Would you like to encourage local fauna to visit you?

-Check out our tips below on attracting birds, bees, beneficial insects, and bandicoots to your backyard – depending on the region of South Australia you live in, of course.
+Check out our tips on attracting birds, bees, beneficial insects, and bandicoots to your backyard – depending on the region of South Australia you live in, of course.

 1. Attracting native bees to your garden